BobWritesCode/ci-Project2/README.md

 #### Troubleshooting errors

 Throughout the projects while coding in JavaScript I have come across errors in coding and got unexpected results.
-Which I have troubleshoot by using common practices like `console.log()` in combbination with Google Chrome console.
+Which I have troubleshoot by using common practices like `console.log()` in combination with Google Chrome console.
 I also used Google search engine to help find solutions from popular websites like [Stack Overflow](https://stackoverflow.com/).

 ***